Buying a duplex vs buying a house

 - Buy in premium areas.
 The reduced price tag of duplex homes could make it possible for you to buy in a highly sought-after area without breaking your budget.

 - Most of the benefits of a house.
-Despite their low prices, duplexes offer ample space, a backyard for pets and many of the other advantages of owning a house.
+Despite their low prices, duplexes usually offer some backyard space, a gargage and many of the other advantages of owning a house.

 - Low maintenance.
 If you only own one dwelling in a duplex then you will only own half of the block of land, which means less lawn space to mow and less time spent maintaining the garden.